libriscv/docs/docs/godot/sandbox.md

 ## Guarantees

-A sandbox gives these guarantees:
+A sandbox currently gives these guarantees:

 - Execution will eventually time out
 	- This prevents infinite loops
 - Memory and resource usage is restricted
-	- There are limitations placed on the programs in the sandbox that limits them from creating too many resources.
+	- A sandbox instance is limited from creating too many resources during a function call
 - Memory safety
 	- The host game client or server is protected from misbehaving programs

+These limits can be configured in the Editors inspector.